Based on conflict over a bird-feeder.

 But the nub is this.

-This wasn’t a wildlife:wildlife conflict between predator and prey, it wasn’t even a human:wildlife conflict over humans and raptors or rats.
+This wasn’t a wildlife:wildlife conflict between predator and prey, it wasn’t even a human:wildlife conflict over humans, raptors or rats (or a true one when lions eat humans).

 The clue as to the answer is in the opening sentence.

 There is plenty of conflict within wildlife conservation today.
-This social science paper, ‘Tilting at Wildlife’, provides further reading – full 4 page pdf here and I’ve written more on this unpalatable issue here.
+This social science paper, ‘Tilting at Wildlife’, provides further reading on human:human conflict over different interests – full 4 page pdf here and I’ve written more on this unpalatable issue here.